composit/lua_cuckoo_filter/README.md

 *Arguments*
 - items (unsigned) The maximum number of items to be inserted into the filter (must be >= 4).
 Items are grouped into buckets of four and the number of buckets will be rounded up to the closest power of two if necessary.
+The fingerprint size is currently fixed at sixteen bits so the false positive rate is 0.00012.

 *Return*
 - cuckoo_filter userdata object.